kreinholz/e15/independent-study/README.md

 Note that I didn't have to specify a different runtime memory limit, because I already hardcoded the increased memory limit in `command-line-classifier.php`.
 Two different ways to achieve a similar result.

-Although this journey into incorporating Machine Learning written in native PHP into a **Laravel** web app led to mixed results (success on my FreeBSD desktop, failure on my Windows 10 laptop due to RAM limitations), I still think Machine Learning is extremely cool!
-As mentioned earlier, there are some extremely robust Machine Learning libraries written in Python, and some of the memory intensive tasks that ground our **Laravel** app to a halt can be done in the cloud courtesy of [Jupyter Notebooks](https://jupyter.org/), [TensorFlow](https://www.tensorflow.org/), and similar technologies.
+This was a fun journey incorporating Machine Learning written in native PHP into a **Laravel** web app, and I think Machine Learning is extremely cool!
+As mentioned earlier, there are some extremely robust Machine Learning libraries written in Python, and some of the memory intensive tasks that might make us shy away from hosting a **Laravel** app with "in-house" Machine Learning capabilities courtsey of the **PHP-AI/PHP-ML** library can alternatively be done in the cloud courtesy of [Jupyter Notebooks](https://jupyter.org/), [TensorFlow](https://www.tensorflow.org/), and similar technologies.
 If you want to deploy a **Laravel** web app that incorporates Machine Learning, it is not necessary to use the **PHP-AI/PHP-ML** library--you can access TensorFlow's APIs from your app, or access APIs served by a simple **Flask** app written in Python.

 If this has piqued your interest in Machine Learning, [Kaggle](https://www.kaggle.com/) is a great place to get your hands dirty building Machine Learning applications (in the cloud, without my laptop's RAM limitations).
 Kaggle offers cash prices for a number of Machine Learning challenges/competitions, so not only is it good practice, it can also be a money-maker!